+1 Accelerated Master's (Dual-Degree) Program in Early Childhood Education (BSEd) + Special Education (PreK-8) (MEd)

 To be considered highly qualified a special education teacher in Pennsylvania, an individual must hold a regular education certification collaterally with a special education certificate.
-The 4 +1 Early Childhood/Special Education program is responsive to this requirement inasmuch as it is designed to provide dual certification.
+The +1 Accelerated Program in Early Childhoodand Special Education is designed to provide dual certification.

 The following principles serve as the foundation for the program:

 - Commitment to evidence-based, instructional practices and their implementation in the classroom.

 - Commitment to recognizing and ameliorating the impact of socio-cultural factors on the education of children with disabilities.

 - Emphasis on preventative approaches that de-emphasize labels and traditional diagnostic categories to support improved teaching and learning.

 - Commitment to inclusive practices both within schools and within society as a whole.

 These three graduate courses are to be completed by the end of your senior year and will count towards both your undergraduate and graduate degree program requirements: